Tom Franckhauser: Minnesota Vikings

 In 1962, he was one of the key players in the Minnesota Vikings defense, finishing the year with 4 interceptions (tied for third on the team).
 In 1964, he suffered a near fatal brain injury while tackling rookie Bill McWatters in a training camp scrimmage.
 He would be lost for the season and forced into early retirement.

 Personal life

-On April 17, 1997, he died of a heart attack.
-His first cousin was Danny Abramowicz, who played college football at Xavier University and professionally as an original New Orleans Saint.
+On April 17, 1997, Franckhauser died of a heart attack.

-His twin grandsons, Walker Hume and Tucker Hume, are both professional soccer players with FC Dallas and Ottawa Fury FC respectively.
+Franckhauser's first cousin was Danny Abramowicz, who played college football at Xavier University and professionally as an original New Orleans Saint.
+His twin grandsons, Walker Hume and Tucker Hume, were both professional soccer players with FC Dallas and Ottawa Fury FC respectively.